 Let’s start with the best known free SMTP service.
 Anyone who has a Gmail account can send emails using Google’s free SMTP server.
 So, it’s not just for personal messages.
-You can make use of the Gmail SMTP server for notifications, contact forms, and anything else you need for your web app.
+You can use the Gmail SMTP server for notifications, contact forms, and anything else you need for your web app.

 Once you’ve reached one of these limits, email sending will be blocked for up to 24 hours.
 To increase the limits, you can sign up for a paid Google Workspace account.
 You can learn about the available plans, pricing, and features here.

-- SMTP and REST API
+- SMTP and RESTful API